 The Upper Iowa River offers some of the best canoeing in the tri-state area, but don’t take our word for it.
 National Geographic Adventure magazine called it “One of the top 100 adventures in the United States.”
 This is what their editors had to say: “Sections of the Upper Iowa River have deep, narrow valleys heavily wooded with pine and cedar, maple, birch, oak and hickory.
 Steep limestone bluffs — some are 300 to 400 feet tall — create massive, craggy backdrops to the river’s tight bends.

 After the days of summer and fall have passed and the midwest winter is in full-force, the Decorah area is a warm, cozy and romantic escape to make you feel like you are a world apart.
-With more than eight distinctive bed and breakfasts, over ten rustic cabins and lodges, and a number of well-appointed hotels, the area is the perfect spot to unwind or rekindle a romantic spark.
+With plenty of distinctive bed and breakfasts, rustic cabins and lodges, and a number of well-appointed hotels, the area is the perfect spot to unwind or rekindle a romantic spark.
 Excellent restaurants, bistros and tea rooms also abound, and boutique-style shopping offers something unique for everyone.

 There is no shortage of enticing events in Winneshiek County.
 Annual events include Women’s Weekend Out, Laura Ingalls Wilder Days, Nordic Fest, Fort Atkinson’s Rendezvous Days, and the Northeast Iowa Artists’ Studio Tour, to name just a few.
 Museums like the Vesterheim Norwegian-American Museum, with its extensive campus of more than 12 historic buildings in downtown Decorah, also host a wide array of celebrations and folk art classes.